manuelboldrer/lazypx4/README.md

 just report the script as not found.
 Installing the `tools` extra above gets you these scripts' own runtime dependencies (pyserial, requests, pyulog, ...); it does not fetch the scripts themselves.

-### Standalone binary

-`./build_binary.sh` builds a standalone, single-file `lazypx4` executable with PyInstaller - it bundles Python and every pip dependency, so it runs without activating `.venv` or having Python installed system-wide - and symlinks it into `~/.local/bin/lazypx4` so it's on `PATH`.

 ## Run